-To sum it up quickly, Connections is a 10-part summary of several significant events and discoveries in human history.
+A 10-part summary of select significant events and discoveries in human history.
 Highly recommended educational material.
-This classic series is available to watch on YouTube or on DVD, and as a jam-packed book for nerds of all ages to enjoy (myself included).
+This classic series is available to watch on YouTube, DVD, and as a jam-packed book for nerds of all ages to enjoy (myself included).

 Finally, in the year 2021, I realized my mistake in putting off this classic, this packed source of fundamental academic knowledge, mainly involving science, industrial development, and otherwise, modern history.